grantjbutler/swift-attributions/README.md

 # swift-attributions

+> [!NOTE]
+> swift-attributions is in an alpha state.
+It's being used in a yet-to-ship project I'm working on, but may have issues not discovered yet, and may not fully cover all use cases across all UI frameworks.

 swift-attributions is a package that automatically detects the licenses for your SPM packages, copies them into your application, and manages UI to render the licenses.

 ## Installation